 Instead of the most affordable plan, search for the right one.

-For starters, there is cost.
-While low cost medical insurance plans may sound good at first, they can really pinch the pocket during claims.
+For starters, there is a cost.
+While low-cost medical insurance plans may sound good at first, they can really pinch the pocket during claims.
 Many such plans have a plethora of exclusions, and terms and conditions which come into play at the time of making a claim.

 Analyze the coverage provided

 The premium of a medical insurance plan goes hand in hand with the coverage it provides.
 Therefore, take out the time to read the fine print in the terms and conditions of your medical insurance plan.
 See what is covered and what is excluded.
 Also, look for finer technicalities, like if just the disease is covered but not the tests and or diagnostic measures associated with it.
 Keep in mind that tests and diagnostics take quite a beating when it comes to cost.

 Factor in the frills attached with the plans

 After coverage comes the top-up plan.
 Top-up plans involve the exhaustion of the base policy before the top-up comes into force.
 Plus if your medical plan is one that has coverage of four members of the family, say, father, mother and two kids, it can lead to very different calculations when the original expenses come knocking.